Donny97/road-fighter/README.md

 # road-fighter
-A Car Racing Game using jQuery
+A Car Racing Game using jQuery.